rocicorp/replicache/design.md

 ## Data Model

 Replicache synchronizes updates to per-user *state* across an arbitrary number of clients.
 The state is a sorted map of key/value pairs.
-Keys are byte strings, values are JSON.
+Keys are strings, values are JSON.
 The canonical state fetched from the server is also known as the *client view*.

 ## The Big Picture

-The Replicache client maintains a local cache of the user's state against which the application runs read and write transactions.
-Both read and write transactions run immediately against the local state and write transactions are additionally queued as *pending* application on the server.
-Periodically the client *syncs*: pushing pending transactions to the data layer, then pulling updated state from the diff sever.
-Transactions flow upstream, state changes flow downstream.
+The Replicache client maintains a local cache of the user's state against which the application runs read and write transactions (often referred to as *mutations*).
+Both read and write transactions run immediately against the local state and mutations are additionally queued as *pending* application on the server.
+Periodically the client *syncs*: pushing pending mutations to the data layer, then pulling updated state from the diff sever.
+Mutations flow upstream, state changes flow downstream.

 A key feature that makes Replicache flexible and easy to adopt is that Replicache does not take ownership of the data.
 The data layer owns the data and is the source of truth.
 Replicache runs alongside an existing data layer and requires only minimal changes to it.
 Processes that Replicache knows nothing about can mutate state in the data layer and Replicache clients will converge on the data layer's canonical state and correctly apply client changes on top of it.